Please note: The undergraduate and graduate application deadline is July 5, 2021 for Winter 2022 Trimester.

-What documents are required to complete BSM and CPM to BSM my application?
+What documents are required to complete my BSM or CPM-to-BSM application?
 The following documents need to be received by MCU by the application deadline.
-Please have college send all electronic official transcripts to: email@example.com.
+Please have the college send all electronic official transcripts to firstname.lastname@example.org .

 - If you have achieved course credits from any accredited academic institution beyond high school, please request that official transcripts be sent directly from all accredited academic institutions including colleges, tech schools, universities, etc. (see below for more details).

-- Two letters of recommendation from two independent individuals who can identify your aptitude for rigorous academic study combined with the unique challenges associated with birth work must be UPLOADED into your application before submission.
+- Two letters of recommendation in .pdf format from two independent individuals who can identify your aptitude for rigorous academic study combined with the unique challenges associated with birth work must be UPLOADED into your application before submission.

-- CPM, CNM, LM, NRP, CPR certificates, if applicable must be UPLOADED into your application before submission.
+- CPM, CNM, LM certificates, if applicable, must be UPLOADED into your application before submission .pdf format.

 What documents are required to complete my graduate application?